About the Coloring Book: Science is for Everyone!

 Science is such an important part of our daily life, in everything from our cellphones and automobiles, to the clothes on our backs.
 With all the challenges the world faces today, from food and medicine to energy and climate change, we need all hands on deck!
 While performing research and publishing academic papers is important for informing the scientific community and advancing technology, it’s also important that we as scientists tell our stories to the future generations and to the public at large.

-You don’t have to have PhD in Chemical Engineering to appreciate the importance of scientific research.
-Each article in this coloring book is based off of current and recent research performed by PhD student scientists and postdocs at UC Berkeley.
-By sharing this coloring book, we hope to spark interest in science and engineering for all young students, regardless of gender, race, or socioeconomic status- because just as the challenges of the world affect us all, we will need bright minds from all backgrounds to work together to build a brighter tomorrow.
+You don’t have to have a PhD in Chemical Engineering to appreciate the importance of scientific research.
+Each description and coloring page in our research coloring book series is based off of current and recent research performed by PhD student scientists, postdocs, and professors.
+By sharing these coloring pages, we hope to spark interest in science and engineering for all young students, regardless of gender, race, or socioeconomic status- because just as the challenges of the world affect us all, we will need bright minds from all backgrounds to work together to build a brighter tomorrow.
 We keep the coloring pages and content on our website free for anyone to print or download, because we don't want money to be a barrier for anyone who wishes to learn about science and find inspiration from our featured researchers.

 Adults and parents: We encourage you to participate in our coloring books too!
 Part of being a good scientist is sharing your results with the community- and who doesn't love a relaxing break to color?